Lemon-Juiced/micron/Documentation.md

 # Micron Documentation 2025r0 (WIP)
+This is the documentation for Micron 2025 Release 0.

+## Valid Micron Program
+Aside from valid syntax and semantics, a valid Micron file must use the `.mcrn` file extension.
+If not the Micron Interpreter will error out.

 ## The Anatomy of a Micron Program
 A Micron Program, currently can be broken up into two sections: